Māori Practitioners Advisory Committee

 Dayna was recently appointed as a member of the Māori Practitioners Advisory Committee in July 2023.
 She is a Pre-Analytical Medical Laboratory Technician in the Waikato.

-Dayna is currently completing a Master of Applied Indigenous Knowledge through Te Wananga o Aotearoa - going into her final year in 2025.
+Dayna will complete a Master of Applied Indigenous Knowledge through Te Wananga o Aotearoa in 2024.
 Since the beginning of 2023, as part of her Masters, Dayna has been working on designing a bicultural resource for Phlebotomy kaimahi that will be launched at the end-of-year exhibition in November 2025.

 Dayna was born in Tamaki-Makaurau and raised in the area between Great Barrier Island and Waharoa.
 She has worked in both the public and private sectors as a Psychiatric Assistant.
 Dayna also did spent time working remotely in Alice Springs, Australia in a special needs school as a special education support officer.
 She currently resides in Kirikiriroa with her husband and daughter.